jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-carl-cox-hordern-pavillion.md

 It all depends how hard you want to do it - I’ve been doing this most of my life now and I know I’m not happy if I do it like that any more.
 Now I cherry pick and choose how I travel, which is why I get to do these events 110% in the way that I like to.
 It is almost like a military operation - how do you get Carl to play 3 parties, over 2 days, in 3 different countries?
 Sometimes you take a normal flight, sometimes we need a private jet to be able to do it all, but at the end of the day I don’t like letting anyone down.
 If I’m booked to play there, then I’m booked to play there and I do have a 99.5% turnout rate.
 So that’s the biggest challenge with all this, getting there.

-**RR:** Now we’re big on mental health at Rave Reviewz - how do you look after your own wellbeing with such a hectic schedule?
+**RR:** Now we’re big on mental health at Rave Reviewz - how do you look after your own well-being with such a hectic schedule?

 **Carl: **Well, I pull myself away from it.
 Where I am in Australia now I have my own time, my own freedom to do whatever I want to do - camping, fishing, barbecues, drag-racing, riding my motorcycles… that kind of stuff.
 Just something else!
 Because if you’re doing it the whole time and you can’t get out, that’s when things start to go wrong, that’s when you start to overthink who you are, and why you’re doing it.